Vice President, Early Childhood Services

 Floaria began her tenure at SCO in 1993 as a Foster Care Caseworker and has served the children and families in SCO’s care in a variety of program areas as a Foster Care Supervisor, Preventive Services Program Director, and Quality Improvement Director for Family Dynamics.
-Prior to her appointment as AED, she served as an integral member of the Early Childhood leadership team as the Quality Improvement Director.
+Prior to her appointment as VP, she served as an integral member of the Early Childhood leadership team as the Quality Improvement Director.
 In that role, she helped to ensure that programs serving young children and families are aligned with city and federal regulations and adhere to the highest performance standards.
 She has worked closely with Executive Leadership on a number of early childhood start-ups that have included our five Early Childhood Education Centers, Universal Pre-K and 3-K for All.

 Floaria is a graduate of Binghamton University and earned an MSW from New York University School of Social Work.
 She is a Licensed Social Worker.

 of the young adults in our Scattered Site Supportive Housing program were gainfully employed, engaged in school, or both

 of young adults in foster care (18+) are enrolled in school or working